What is Workflow Mapping?

 Here’s a more useful definition:

-Workflow mapping is the practice of documenting how work actually moves through a business (who does what, what triggers each step, and what gets produced at the end) so you can identify where time and money are being lost.
+Workflow mapping is the practice of documenting how work actually moves through your business (who does what, what triggers each step, and what gets produced at the end) so you can identify where time and money are being lost.

 What Makes a Workflow (And What Doesn’t)